Notes on explicit smooth maps on 7-dimensional manifolds into the 4-dimensional Euclidean space: New results on topological properties of explicit fold maps on -dimensional manifolds and new examples of fold maps on -dimensional manifolds.

-First as the proof of Theorem \ref{thm:5}, we can choose a family consisting of $2$-dimensional standard spheres and points embedded disjointly in the interior of the image of $f_0$ so that the following hold. \begin{enumerate} \item The number of the $2$-dimensional standard spheres is $b \geq 0$ and the number of the points is $c \geq 0$: we denote the family of the $2$-dimensional standard spheres by $\{S_j\}_{j=1}^b$. \item For the image, represented as a boundary connected sum of $a$ copies of $D^2 \times S^2$, we denote a generator of the 2nd homology group of the $j$-th copy of $D^2 \times S^2$ by $a_j$ or identify the generator with $a_j \in A$ of the assumption.
-The class $S_{i}$ represents is represented as ${\Sigma}_{j=1}^{a} 2a_{i,j}a_j \in H_2(W_{f_0};\mathbb{Z})$. \end{enumerate} We can perform trivial bubbling operations with standard spheres one after another so that each submanifold is the generating manifold (in the image of each step) for each operation.
-The coefficients $2$ in ${\Sigma}_{j=1}^{a} 2a_{i,j}a_j \in H_2(W_{f_0};\mathbb{Z})$ are essential to enable us to perform trivial bubbling operations with standard spheres: the bundles over $S_j$ become trivial.
-By a discussion similar to that of the proof of Theorem \ref{thm:5}, we can perform the operations so that for the resulting map and the source manifold all the conditions hold. \end{proof}
+First as the proof of Theorem \ref{thm:5}, we can choose a family consisting of $2$-dimensional standard spheres and points embedded disjointly in the interior of the image of $f_0$ so that the following two properties hold. \begin{enumerate} \item The number of the $2$-dimensional standard spheres is $b \geq 0$ and the number of the points is $c \geq 0$.
+Let $\{S_j\}_{j=1}^b$ denote the family of the $2$-dimensional standard spheres. \item For the image, represented as a boundary connected sum of $a$ copies of $D^2 \times S^2$, let $a_j$ denote the class represented by a generator of the 2nd homology group of the $j$-th copy of $D^2 \times S^2$ by identifying the generator with $a_j \in A$ of the assumption as we did in the proof of Theorem \ref{thm:5}. ${\Sigma}_{j=1}^{a} 2a_{i,j}a_j \in H_2(W_{f_0};\mathbb{Z})$ is represented by the class $S_{i}$. \end{enumerate} We can do trivial bubbling operations with standard spheres one after another so that each chosen submanifold is the generating manifold (in the image of each step) for each operation.
+The coefficients $2$ in ${\Sigma}_{j=1}^{a} 2a_{i,j}a_j \in H_2(W_{f_0};\mathbb{Z})$ are essential to enable us to do trivial bubbling operations with standard spheres: the smooth $S^3$-bundles over $S_j$ become trivial.
+By a discussion similar to that of the proof of Theorem \ref{thm:5}, we can do the operations so that the resulting map and the $7$-dimensional manifold satisfy all the properties in the statements. \end{proof} \begin{Rem} In Theorem \ref{thm:6}, for example, in the second property, we can argue similarly for other products as in the proof of the second property of Theorem \ref{thm:5} and we can obtain essentially same facts. \end{Rem}